inu1997/neural_network_snake/README.md

 Neural network snake game player with genetic algorithm.

 ## What does it do?
-It trains the neural network to play snake game.
+It trains the neural network to play snake game which runs in the terminal.
 This is a neural network training fun stuff with genetic algorithm, my snake game and my neural network library.
 https://github.com/inu1997/csnake.git
 https://github.com/inu1997/c_neural_network.git